-Outgoing General Secretary Nora Sanders explained the importance of this new position during the annual General Council meeting last weekend, amid budgetary constraints that saw other jobs eliminated earlier this year.
+Outgoing General Secretary Nora Sanders explained the importance of the new position during the annual General Council meeting last weekend, amid budgetary constraints that saw other jobs eliminated earlier this year.

 “We always have to be renewing and revising and reviewing our structure to make sure that the staff we do have are in the roles that we need at this particular time,” she said.
 “And so this was one that was considered important enough that we need to do it, even though we’re short of money.”